smck83/qrcode-api/README.md

 # qrcode-api
- An API built using fastAPI that returns an dynamic QR code pointing to a URL in the GET variable `message`
+ An API built using fastAPI that returns a dynamic QR code pointing to a URL in the GET variable `message`

  e.g.
  `https://localhost:8000/generate-qr-code?message=https://example.com`